Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 Healthy Leopard Gecko Poop

-In healthy leopard geckos, poop should be a darker color and look similar to a sausage roll.
+In healthy leopard geckos, poop should be darker and look similar to a sausage roll.
 It should generally be brown at the poop end of the bowel movement.

 If you are concerned about the poop of your adult leopard geckos, you need to be aware of what a healthy bowel movement looks like.